 For the New Quilt

 Before ending, we brainstormed some words that came to mind when we thought about quilts.
-Comfort, memories, sleep and dreams...
-Karen and I jotted their words onto fabric squares that will be added to the quilt I'm building from connecting with friends in new places.
+Comfort, Memories, Sleep, Dreams...
+Karen and I jotted their words onto fabric squares that will be added to the quilt I'm building from all the friends I've connected with in new places.
 One of the women suggested we call our new group, "Gathering of the Eagles".
 I liked the bold title.
-I'll always think of these women when I look at the patches on the quilt!
+I'll always think of these women when I look at these new patches on the quilt.

 What Did I Learn?